 Here’s a quick list of everything included in this Laos packing list:

 What Is The Weather Like In Laos?

-Please note that temperatures in northern parts of Laos, such as Luang Prabang, and in the mountainous areas will drop a bit lower in the winter compared with Vientiane and southern areas of Laos.
+The temperatures in northern parts of Laos, such as Luang Prabang, and in the mountainous areas will drop a bit lower in the winter compared with Vientiane and southern areas of Laos.

-Laos Average Temperatures
+Laos Average Temperatures By Month:

 What To Wear In Laos